ktaranov/sqlserver-kit/Utilities/README.md

 Free version: Open Source<br/>
 Price: No

-sqlcmd for Mac and Linux
+sqlcmd utility for Mac and Linux

 ## SQL Migrator